Frequently Asked Questions

 Do you supply any components to silence SFF (small form factor) PCs such those made by Shuttle?

 Due to space restrictions, silencing SFF machines is often a tricky task.
 Consider installing a variable fan speed controller to reduce the speed of your case fan and therefore the noise it makes.
-Also, if your motherboard has a fan attached to the chipset you could replace it with a silent motherboard heatsink.
-And finally, you can often enjoy a significant reduction in noise level simply by installing some soundproofing material which is an easy and inexpensive course of action.Top
+Also, you can often enjoy a significant reduction in noise level simply by installing some soundproofing material which is an easy and inexpensive course of action.Top

 Do you supply built PCs already silenced?